And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 It happened on this country's soil.

-We've got to learn to live with this is the world today.
+Well, columnists are saying it, Rosa Brooks, the L.A.
+Times, we've got to learn to live with this as the world today.

-Then he further said, We are going to make an attempt to turn down the temperature that is the boiling cauldron of all this hate in the Middle East.
+Then he further said, we are going to make an attempt to turn down the temperature that is the boiling cauldron of all this hate in the Middle East.

-And Iraq was the place chosen to make this change, and I don't want to go through all the Saddam Hussein stuff.
+And I don't want to go through all the Saddam Hussein stuff.

 I probably should, because people have probably forgotten that.